gavc/openspeedtest-client/README.md

 # OpenSpeedTest Client

 A minimal, self-contained network speed test client for Windows with both GUI and CLI modes.
-Built with .NET 9 Native AOT for zero-dependency deployment.
+Built with .NET 9 and published as a single-file, self-contained executable for zero-dependency deployment.

 ## Features

 - **Dual Mode Operation**: GUI for interactive testing, CLI for automation and remote execution
-- **Native AOT Compilation**: Single executable with no runtime dependencies
+- **Single-File Deployment**: Self-contained executable with no runtime dependencies
 - **High-DPI Support**: Per-monitor DPI awareness for modern displays
 - **Comprehensive Metrics**: Download/Upload speed, Ping, and Jitter measurements
 - **PowerShell-Friendly**: JSON output for easy scripting and remote monitoring